 - Check the manufacturer's advice about how old the seat should be before it needs to be replaced.

 - Make sure the seat is suitable for your child's weight and height.

 - Try the seat in your car - if you cannot get it to fit securely, do not buy it.

-- Check that the seat meets the United Nations standard Regulation 44.04 - look for the 'E' mark, or an i-size seat (once UK law has been amended).
+- Check that the seat meets the United Nations standard Regulation 44.04 or the i-size standard (R129).
+Look for the 'E' mark,